kr15h/rijnieks.com/content/blog/roja-art-lab-2018.md

 ![](../media/roja-art-lab-2018/pump-battery.jpg)

 The problem here was that I did not know if the battery is full.
 I got a car battery charger to charge it during the night in order to try out one more time the next day.
 The specification of the one I got told me it will take approximately 40 hours to achieve 80% charge.

+Later I bought a cheap charger and the estimated charge time for the 14AH battery was 40 hours.
+I did try to charge it, but did not readh a full charge untill the end of my stay.
+Thus I did not use the battery at the end as it was possible to get electricity from the grid at the location where I presented my work.

 ## Data